chrismurrph/default-db-format/README.md

  1. modify your application's initial state.
  2. alter the configuration hashmap (`check-config` in the example above) that is given to `check`.
  3. re-code the bad mutation you just wrote.

+The inputs used here (see `check-config` above) serve to describe your app's state.
+So a good place to put them is in the same file as your app's initial state.

 ##### Hacking/Improving